prairie-guy/ai_utilities/README.md

   --test TEST    files for training, default=.0
 ```

-Example: `make_train_valid.py catsdogs`
+Example: `make_train_valid.py catsdogs --train .75 --valid .20 --test .05`

 ## image_download.py
+Download images (typically limited to 1000) from a specified serach engines, currently Google and Bing.
-Download any number of images from Google image search. image_download.py is useful in several respects:
+image_download.py is useful in several respects:
-- Because is utilizes selenium, it is not limited by google api limit on the number of downloaded images.
+- Because is utilizes selenium, it is not limited by the search engine api and generally allows for more downloaded images.
 - It can operate in `headless` mode, which means it can be used on a server without access to a gui browser.
 - The default browser is Firefox.
 The script can be modified to use other browsers such as Chrome.